jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/generators.rst

 ``install/setup.bash`` (ROS 2).

-This script will generate a "blank" IO XML configuration file for the arm identified by its serial number.
+This script will generate a "blank" IO XML configuration file for the arm identified by its :ref:`serial number<serial-number>`.
 This file will be updated by the different calibration steps.
 The script also generates a sample arm configuration file as well as a console file with a single arm.

 The script has 5 options: